sojamo/controlp5/README.md

 If you want to help improve ControlP5, the first place for me to do so would be the source code documentation where supporting comments are desperately needed to create a concise and comprehensive javadoc.

+If you have used ControlP5 in any of your projects, let me know, send me details, send me links, send me screeshots.

 Copyright 2006-2014 Andreas Schlegel